-On May 17, 2016, Agios entered into a master research and collaboration agreement (the "2016 Agreement") with Celgene and Celgene RIVOT Ltd. The 2016 Agreement establishes a global collaboration focused on the research and development of immunotherapies against certain metabolic targets that exert their antitumor efficacy primarily via the immune system.
-In addition to new programs identified under the 2016 Agreement, Agios and Celgene have also agreed that all future development and commercialization of two programs that were conducted under the 2010 Agreement will now be governed by the 2016 Agreement.
+In May 2016, we entered into the 2016 Agreement focused on MIO.
+In addition to new programs identified under the 2016 Agreement, both parties have also agreed that all future development and commercialization of two remaining cancer metabolism programs discovered under the 2010 Agreement, including AG-270, a program focused on methylthioadenosine phosphorylase, or MTAP, deleted cancers, will now be governed by the 2016 Agreement.

-During the research term of the 2016 Agreement, the Company plans to conduct research programs focused on discovering compounds that are active against metabolic targets in the immuno-oncology ("IO") field.
-The initial four-year research term will expire on May 17, 2020.
-Celgene may extend the research term for up to two, or in specified cases, up to four, additional one-year terms.
+During the research term of the 2016 Agreement, we plan to conduct research programs focused on discovering compounds that are active against metabolic targets in the immuno-oncology, or IO, field.
+The initial four-year research term will expire on May 17, 2020, and may be extended for up to two, or in specified cases, up to four additional one-year terms.

-For each program under the 2016 Agreement, Agios may nominate compounds that meet specified criteria as development candidates, and, in limited circumstances, Celgene may also nominate compounds as development candidates for each such program.
-Celgene may designate the applicable program for further development following any such nomination, after which the Company may conduct, at the Company's expense, additional pre-clinical and clinical development for such program through completion of an initial phase 1 dose escalation study.
+For each program under the 2016 Agreement, we may nominate compounds that meet specified criteria as development candidates and, in limited circumstances, Celgene may also nominate compounds as development candidates for each such program.
+Celgene may designate the applicable program for further development following any such nomination, after which we may conduct, at our expense, additional pre-clinical and clinical development for such program through the completion of an initial phase 1 dose escalation study.

 At the end of the research term, Celgene may designate for continued development up to three research programs for which development candidates have yet to be nominated, which are referred to as continuation programs.
-Agios may conduct further research and pre-clinical and clinical development activities on any continuation program, at the Company's expense, through completion of an initial phase 1 dose escalation study.
+We may conduct further research and pre-clinical and clinical development activities on any continuation program, at our expense, through the completion of an initial phase 1 dose escalation study.

-The Company has granted Celgene the right to obtain exclusive options to development and commercialization rights for each program that Celgene has designated for further development and for each continuation program.
-Celgene may exercise each such option beginning on the designation of a development candidate for such program (or on the designation of such program as a continuation program) and ending on the earlier of the end of a specified period after Celgene is furnished with specified information about the initial phase 1 dose escalation study for such program, or January 1, 2030.
-Research programs that have applications in the inflammation or autoimmune ("I&I") field that may result from the 2016 Agreement will also be subject to the exclusive options described above.
+We granted Celgene the right to obtain exclusive options for development and commercialization rights for each program that Celgene has designated for further development, and for each continuation program.
+Celgene may exercise each such option beginning on the designation of a development candidate for such program (or on the designation of such program as a continuation program) and ending on the earlier of: (i) the end of a specified period after we have furnished Celgene with specified information about the initial phase 1 dose escalation study for such program, or (ii) January 1, 2030.
+Research programs that have applications in the inflammation or autoimmune, or I&I, field that may result from the 2016 Agreement will also be subject to the exclusive options described above.

-Agios will retain rights to any program that Celgene does not designate for further development or as to which Celgene does not exercise its option.
+We will retain rights to any program that Celgene does not designate for further development or as to which it does not exercise its option.

-Under the terms of the 2016 Agreement, following Celgene's exercise of its option with respect to a program, Agios or its affiliates and Celgene will enter into either a co-development and co-commercialization agreement if such program is in the IO field, or a license agreement if such program is in the I&I field.
-Under each co-development and co-commercial agreement, the Company and Celgene will co-develop and co-commercialize licensed products worldwide.
-Either Agios or Celgene will lead development and commercialization of licensed products for the United States and Celgene will lead development and commercialization of licensed products outside of the United States.
-Depending on the country, the Company and Celgene will each have the right to provide a portion of field-based marketing activities.
+Under the terms of the 2016 Agreement, following Celgene's exercise of its option with respect to a program, the parties will enter into either a co-development and co-commercialization agreement if such program is in the IO field, or a license agreement if such program is in the I&I field.
+Under each co-development and co-commercialization agreement, the two parties will co-develop and co-commercialize licensed products worldwide.
+Either we or Celgene will lead development and commercialization of licensed products for the United States, and Celgene will lead development and commercialization of licensed products outside of the United States.
+Depending on the country, the parties will each have the right to provide a portion of field-based marketing activities.
 Under each license agreement, Celgene will have the sole right to develop and commercialize licensed products worldwide.